Do Rolex watches Hold Their value? Here’s the Answer!

 Another thing to point out which maybe isn’t as common anymore for Rolex to be doing is that slight variations of the Rolex sports watches tend to play a significant role for collectors (and thus prices).
 Over the course of its history, Rolex has made a number of edition watches for various organizations.

-Today, this is something that Role essentially doesn’t do anymore, but one example of a such is Rolex’s Submariner Milsub model which is one that has skyrocketed in value.
+Today, this is something that Role essentially doesn’t do anymore, but one example of such is Rolex’s Submariner Milsub model which is one that has skyrocketed in value.
 The Milsub was made specifically for the British Ministry of Defence (MOD) and was used as official military equipment during a short period in the 1970s.
 Instead of making a completely new watch for them, they took a Rolex Submariner reference 5513 which had proven to be very rugged and thus a perfect candidate for a military watch.

-The modifications of the watch are few, and for the untrained eye, you won’t even notice the differences at first between a regular 5513 Submariner and the Milsub, but some of the changes they made was to change to a unique set of hands, using tritium on the dial, and displaying all 60 minutes around the bezel.
+The modifications of the watch are few, and for the untrained eye, you won’t even notice the differences at first between a regular 5513 Submariner and the Milsub, but some of the changes they made were to change to a unique set of hands, using tritium on the dial, and displaying all 60 minutes around the bezel.

 For the untrained eye, this may sound like minimal modifications, however, since Rolex made these watches for the MOD, the production of this particular model wasn’t huge.
 And factoring in people’s fascination for watches with a great history and slight variations, the premium people are worth paying for the Milsub compared to the regular 5513 is humungous.